fbpx

 Day-to-day responsibility for the care of pupils is in the hands of Form Tutors.
 Each form is selected to reflect an academic, social and gender balance.
 Forms have two tutor periods per week during which individual concerns can be discussed and progress reviewed, providing opportunity for developing independent thinking and study skills.
 This time is also used to cover some aspects of our programme of personal, social, health and citizenship education.

-The Head of Section leads regular group meetings of Form Tutors.
-Any academic or pastoral issues are usually resolved at an early stage by the Form Tutor and Deputy Head of Section.
-More complex matters are reviewed by the Heads of Section and, where appropriate, the Senior Deputy Head.
+The Head of Year leads regular group meetings of Form Tutors.
+Any academic or pastoral issues are usually resolved at an early stage by the Form Tutor and Head of Year.
+More complex matters are reviewed by the Assistant Head Pastoral or Head of Sixth Form Pastoral and, where appropriate, the Senior Deputy Head.

 Parents who have concerns about their son or daughter should always make contact with their child’s Form Tutor in the first instance.

-For serious concerns, requiring immediate attention, contact should be made with the relevant Head of Section or the Deputy Head Pastoral.
+For serious concerns, requiring immediate attention, contact should be made with the relevant Head of Year, the Assistant Head Pastoral or Head of 6th Form Pastoral.

 Peter Timmis, Deputy Head Pastoral